Shoogn/UrlShortenerServer/README.md

 # Url Shortener Server
-This is url shortener server tht help you to generate a Base62 short url in your .NET application that target .NET 6.0 or .NET 7.0.
+This is url shortener server that help you to generate a Base62 short url in your .NET application that target .NET 6.0 or .NET 7.0.

 ## Get Started